OpenEnergyDashboard/DesignDocs/testing/testing.md

 # Documentation on how testing data is created and used

-The directory readingsData/ has all the files used.

-TODO Need to update for new 3D test.

 ## Creating a new test

 - The section on "Generating test data" describes how the test data is generated.
 Normally the needed files are generate by someone else in the project and provided here.